-The proposed minor variation improves or maintains environmental outcomes because the species subject to the minor variation (Bimble Box) is dense in the dbh class above 25 cm dbh in the area to be managed, and all hollow bearing trees and all trees above 30 cm dbh in the area will be retained to produce an open woodland with over 85 trees per hectare above 30 cm dbh.
-Together with retention of other species will create a mosaic of vegetation states (the goal of the INS assessment process) with open woodland and retained areas of dense vegetation (in the retention areas).
+The proposed minor variation improves or maintains environmental outcomes because the species subject to the minor variation is dense in the dbh class above 25 cm dbh in the area to be managed.
+The retention of all Bimble Box (Eucalyptus populnea) plants and all White Cypress Pine (Callitris glaucophylla) and all Red Box (Eucalyptus intertexta) over 35cm dbh, together with retention of other species will create a mosaic of vegetation states (the goal of the INS assessment process) with open woodland and retained areas of dense vegetation (in the retention areas).

-With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for Bimble Box to be varied to 30 cm for PVP Reference no. 20233.
+With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for Bimble Box (Eucalyptus populnea) and White Cypress Pine (Callitris glaucophylla) and Red Box (Eucalyptus intertexta) be changed to 35cm dbh.